craigsturgis/craigsturgisdotcom-netlify/src/pages/personal/index.md

 I have an amateur interest in taking care of my home and doing small projects that stretch my skills.

-I play guitar and sing but the band is on hiatus.
+I play guitar and sing - but the [band](https://www.facebook.com/sundaynightkarate) is on [hiatus](https://www.facebook.com/Average-Height-6863333340/).